zulip/zulip/docs/contributing/gsod-ideas.md

 ## Mentors

-We have several Zulip contributors who are interested in mentoring projects.
-We usually decide which contributors are mentoring which projects based in part on who is a good fit for the needs of each student as well as technical expertise.
+We have several Zulip community members who are interested in mentoring projects.
+We usually decide which members are mentoring which projects based in part on who is a good fit for the needs of each writer as well as technical expertise.
 You can reach us via [#GSoC](https://chat.zulip.org/#narrow/stream/14-GSoC) on [the Zulip development community server](../contributing/chat-zulip-org.html), (compose a new stream message with your name as the topic).